Question: How do I get rid of the moles in my lawn?

 A. It's very likely that your neighbor has a mole problem as well.
 Moles will tunnel under several yards and find a good food source or nesting area and may stay awhile.
 Likewise male moles will travel around seeking females during mating season.
 Mole activity may not be as obvious for the time being but left alone the moles will eventually occupy other surrounding lawns as well.
 Also, if your neighbor's lawn has a buildup of residual pesticides it may be temporarily repelling the moles.

-Q.Why should I choose RID-A-MOLE SM instead of an exterminator to get rid of the moles in my yard?
+Q.Why should I choose CATCH-A-MOLE instead of an exterminator to get rid of the moles in my yard?

 Q. My lawn guy said he can kill the moles with "poison worms" or "poison peanuts".
 Is trapping better than using these things to kill the moles?